The Shift Toward Specialized AI

 Frequently Asked Questions

-DSLMs are AI models trained on specialized datasets from a specific industry or knowledge area to improve accuracy and performance.
+DSLMs are AI models trained on specialized datasets restricted to a particular knowledge domain, prioritizing precision over generalization.

 Conclusion